 During the visit the user will be given space within an office in the host institute, access to the internet and assigned a contact scientist who will be responsible for supporting the user and who will be available throughout the visit.
 The support will be provided by at least one person, for several hours a day, by means of tutorials, hands- on sessions, and models tailored to the users’ needs.
 After the visit, a point of contact at the TNA site will still be available for follow-up discussions.

 Typical software packages needed for the analysis or simulation of X-ray data will also be provided, as well as specialized software developed at the host institution.
 The user will be encouraged while present to join in the usual research activities of the host institution (seminars, discussions of recent techniques and results).
 The latter activities will be particularly important for users from small research centres to ensure they maintain contact with the subject once they return home.
 The user will be given practical help to arrange their visit (to arrange travel, accommodation and ensure prompt reimbursement of costs) as for current visitors to the host institution.
 Users will need to fill a report after their visit and are expected to provide feedback.

 The user will be encouraged while present to join in the usual research activities of the host institution (seminars, discussions of recent techniques and results, updates on current/future space missions and external training opportunities).
 The latter activities will be particularly important for users from small research centres to ensure they maintain contact with the subject once they return home.

-The first call is now closed.
+The 4th call is now open.